 From an environmental standpoint, we set extremely rigorous standards for ourselves.
 Saint-Gobain Performance Plastics strives, globally, to be a leader in sustainability and in the environment and has been recognized countless times for our efforts in this space.
 The collective and continuous effort to improve our environment is one we take seriously.
 In addition, we adhere to applicable laws and follow industry best practices when it comes to the management and disposal of materials used in our various facilities.

-Saint-Gobain Performance Plastics is Plastics is cooperating and in communication with officials in the community regarding the testing and engineering solutions available.
+Saint-Gobain Performance Plastics is cooperating and in communication with officials in the community regarding the testing and engineering solutions available.
 We are working with a variety of officials from a number of agencies including the New Hampshire Department of Environmental Services, Pennichuck public water system, Merrimack Valley District and Manchester Water Works to tailor the solutions needed for each individual community.